 Here’s a quick guide to what is typical in a contract in the state of Texas.
-This does not constitute legal advice, and we must advise you to seek the help of a lawyer or real estate professional.
-If any of the following is confusing to you, don’t try to do it yourself.
-If you are frugal and don’t want to spend money for an attorney, we can tell you that title companies routinely help clients fill out contracts in order to attract business, and don’t charge for the service.
-But they won’t give you legal advice.
+This does not constitute legal advice, and we must advise you to seek the help of a lawyer or let us help you.
+If you are frugal and don’t want to spend money for a lawyer or our Plan B services, we can tell you that title companies routinely help clients fill out contracts in order to attract business, and don’t charge for the service.
+But they won’t give you advice.

 First, Click Here and a PDF blank version of the standard Texas contract will open.
 (It may be easier to follow along if you print it a copy.)